nunof07/discourse-mumble/README.md

 ## Features
 The plugin adds a button to the header.
 - The button displays the number of users connected to the Mumble server.
-- Clicking the button will open a menu with the list of channels and users.
+- Clicking the button opens a menu with the list of channels and users.
-- Idle users will have a toned down icon.
+- Idle users have a toned down icon.
+- Information is refreshed periodically (configurable).

 Screenshot of the plugin in action: